lachrist/aran/README.md

   ```
   To make these two transformations invisible to the user we added a boolean parameter to the `label` and `break`.
   This parameter tells whether the label is a break label (false) or a continue label (true).
+* `["array", "object"]`:
+  These traps are the only combiner traps whose transparent implementation simply consists in returning one of their argument.
+  The object trap receives as first arguments an array of unique keys which indicates the order in which the data properties were assign to the object.
+  Literal objects containing computed keys or accessor properties or non-unique keys will result in an empty object being passed to the `object` trap.
 * `["save", "load"]`:
   These traps are only important for analyses that mirror the cares about the value stack.
   Some structures require builtin values to be desugarized.